 I speak English and Czech/Slovakian.

 I originally studied Ethnology and History of Art and before I trained as psychotherapist I have worked for many years in different charities in the museum/gallery/heritage sector organising creative engagement and learning programmes for community groups.
-I still work in this field.
 I love connecting people with the arts and working with people of diverse backgrounds and life experiences.

 my training and approach